cdowen/pangolin_android/README.md

 Please visit [Github Issues](https://github.com/FangGet/pangolin_android/issues) to view and report problems with pangolin_android.
 I will try my best to answer it.

 Contact with: fangasfrank@gmail.com

+## Usage
+The examples can be directly built and run with cmake and ant.
+Below is how it can be used in regular android app:

+Compiled libs(libpangolin.so) and headers(including config.h) can be used in regular android apps as a native activity.
+Pangolin contains a DeferredNativeActivity_onCreate method which would call main function defined in a seperate lib which contains the application code by users.
+So the convention in the examples can be followed: by providing a bootstrap native activity, loading the application lib and pangolin and calling xxx_onCreate method, the pangolin lib will do all the  initialization work and call the main method in the application lib which is just like application in regular linux environment.

+User code must be linked with the android lib and egl libs.